 The claims must relate to Part 6 of the Equality Act 2010 which sets out duties that apply to schools, further and higher education providers, and general qualifications bodies.
 Claims may involve discrimination on the grounds of any of the protected characteristics in the Equality Act 2010.

-Find out more about the Legal Support Project: discrimination in education.
+Find out more about the legal support project.

 To get in touch with us to discuss the scheme or to request assistance you can email our legal team or ring 0161 829 8140.